silverstripe/silverstripe-lessons-v4/README.md

 ### LeftAndMain

 Every top-level "page" you use in the CMS -- that is, *Pages*, *Files*, *Security*, *Reports*, and *Settings* -- is a subclass of `SilverStripe\Admin\LeftAndMain`.
 LeftAndMain is kind of the matriarch of the entire CMS.
 It oversees and handles everything from permissions, to generating edit forms, to CSS and JavaScript bootstrapping, to request negotiation, to saving and deleting records.
-All of that said, the primary job of this behemoth is to provide a secure user interface that contains a `Left` section, like the site tree, or a search form, and a `Main` section, which is often an edit form.
+All of that said, the primary job of this behemoth is to provide a secure user interface that contains a `Left` section, like the site tree or a search form, and a `Main` section, which is often an edit form.
 I know you're probably wondering, based on that, how did they come up with the name *LeftAndMain*?
 If you think of it, please let me know as soon as you figure it out.
 It's had me puzzled for years.

 Any subclass of `LeftAndMain` will automatically get added to the main menu in the CMS.
 All you have to do is provide templates that define its *Main* section, and another that defines its *Tools* section.
 ModelAdmin is an example of a class that does that, and it makes a lot of assumptions about what we want in both sections, so it's supremely easy to get started.